fnl-Africa/lightning-rfc/04-onion-routing.md

     - The legacy `hop_data` is identified by a single `0x00`-byte prefix
 	- The variable length `hop_payload` is prefixed with a `varint` encoding the length in bytes, excluding the prefix and the trailing HMAC.
+ - This specification makes us of available length encoded integer format, referred to as `varint`, in various places.
+Please see the Bitcoin protocol documentation for [CompactSize][varint] for implementation details.

 # Key Generation